Men's outfitcasualweekend

 Who this is for

-Pure casual — for men who refuse to look like they're 'putting an outfit together' but still want to look pulled together.
-The pieces are individually unfussy; the combination is the whole game.
-Works at any age that owns denim.
+The chore coat-and-heavyweight crewneck sweatshirt pairing is for men who refuse to look like they tried, but still want to look pulled together.
+The pieces are individually unfussy; fit is the whole game — get the shoulder and the inseam right and nobody clocks how simple it is.
+Here the chore coat does the structural work, so whatever sits under it can stay simple.
+Works at any age that still owns denim.

 Complete the outfit